What is the scout movement?

 The affiliation to the movement starts with the scout promise, in which you obligate to the code of behaviour and promise to do your best for god as well as your fellow people.
 Following the principle «learning by doing» the contents are mainly taught by practical training.
 Thus, kids and teenagers learn to take responsibility at a young age by solving tasks in patrols.

-Friendship, solidarity and tolerance belong to the most important virtues of the movement, as Sir Robert Baden-Powell has written in his final letter to the scouts:
+Friendship, solidarity and tolerance belong to the most important virtues of the movement.
+These are acted out by the will to help others and contribute something to the community, as Sir Robert Baden-Powell has written in his final letter to the scouts:

 But the real way to gain happiness is by giving out happiness to other people.
 Try to leave this world a little better than you found it and when your turn comes to die, you can die happy in feeling that at any rate you have not wasted your time but have done your best.